Leaking Car Fluid?

 Yellow Fluid Leaking from Car

-Yellow fluid leaking from a car is will almost always be radiator coolant.
+Yellow fluid leaking from a car will almost always be radiator coolant.
 Radiator leaks can typically occur due to the several reasons:

 - The hose pressure clamp is coming loose or breaking off.